 At the 2015 conference, the content of each session will support the recommendations set forth by SAMHSA/CSAT to address the specific needs of women.

 - Describe how trauma/gender informed care and treatment models improves outcomes

 - Identify the importance and role of socioeconomic issues and differences, relationships, and caregiver roles among women

 - Recognize roles and gender expectations across cultures that affect societal attitudes toward women who abuse substances

-- Address women’s unique health concerns using a developmental perspective
+- Treat women’s unique health concerns using a developmental perspective

-- Understand the importance of an integrated and multidisciplinary approach to women’s treatment that maintains a gender-responsive treatment environment across settings
+- Discuss the importance of an integrated and multidisciplinary approach to women’s treatment that maintains a gender-responsive treatment environment across settings

 - Thursday 5/7/15 8:45AM-5:00PM & Friday 8:30-2:30PM 5/8/2015 Main Conference